Winter School

 Scientific committee

-Francesca Helm (University of Padova, Italy), Juliana Martinez (Federal University of Paraná, Brazil), Lynn Mario Menezes de Souza (University of Sao Paulo, Brazil), Jamille Pinheiro Dias (University of London, England).
+Francesca Helm (University of Padova, Italy), Juliana Martinez (Federal University of Paraná, Brazil), Lynn Mario Menezes de Souza (University of Sao Paulo, Brazil), Jamille Pinheiro Dias (Institute of Languages, Cultures and Societies, University of London, United Kingdom).

 Confirmed speakers

-Ingrid M. Rodrick Beiler (Oslo Metropolitan University, Norway), Charles Burdett, Francesca Dell’Olio, Jamille Pinheiro Dias (University of London, England), Johanna Ennser-Kananen (University of Jyväskylä, Finland), Gustavo Garcia (Assemblea antirazzista di Padova, Italy), Rafael Lomeu (University of Copenhagen, Denmark), Juliana Martinez (Federal University of Paraná, Brazil), Lynn Mario Menezes de Souza (University of Sao Paulo, Brazil), Marcelyn Oostendorp (Stellenbosch University, South Africa), Olinda Tupinambá, Ziel Karapotó (indigenous artists from Brazil), Alice Baroni, Fiona Dalziel, Mauro Farnesi Camellone, Annalisa Frisina, Francesca Helm, Claudia Padovani, Alessio Surian, Giuliana Tomasella (University of Padova, Italy).
+Ingrid M. Rodrick Beiler (Oslo Metropolitan University, Norway), Charles Burdett, Francesca Dell’Olio, Jamille Pinheiro Dias (Institute of Languages, Cultures and Societies, University of London, United Kingdom), Johanna Ennser-Kananen (University of Jyväskylä, Finland), Gustavo Garcia (Assemblea antirazzista di Padova, Italy), Rafael Lomeu (University of Copenhagen, Denmark), Juliana Martinez (Federal University of Paraná, Brazil), Lynn Mario Menezes de Souza (University of Sao Paulo, Brazil), Marcelyn Oostendorp (Stellenbosch University, South Africa), Olinda Tupinambá, Ziel Karapotó (indigenous artists from Brazil), Alice Baroni, Fiona Dalziel, Mauro Farnesi Camellone, Annalisa Frisina, Francesca Helm, Claudia Padovani, Alessio Surian, Giuliana Tomasella (University of Padova, Italy).

 Format